repengine/pulse/memory-bank/activeContext.md

 ## Recent Changes

+- [2025-05-03 09:34:30] - Initiated enhancement of the symbolic system to implement Symbolic Pillars and Gravity Fabric based on the Symbolic Gravity Theory.
+This transforms symbolic overlays into vertically stacked pillars that grow and shrink, collectively supporting a gravity fabric that corrects forecasts by pulling them toward observed reality.
 *
 - [2025-05-02 16:47:14] - Implemented OpenAI GPT integration for the Pulse conversational interface, including support for GPT-4 Turbo and GPT-3.5 Turbo models, configuration system, GUI model selection, error handling, and cost estimation.
 - [2025-05-02 16:59:45] - Completed data loading optimization task by creating `OptimizedDataStore` with vectorized filtering, memory-mapping, LRU caching, and parallel loading, and integrating it into `recursive_training/parallel_trainer.py`.